-When you use Indiegogo's platform, you keep your app in your hands 100%.
-Using different rewards you gain the attention and hopefully the contribution from potential funders.
+When you use Indiegogo’s platform, you keep your app in your hands for 100%.
+Using different rewards, you’ll gradually gain the attention and hopefully the contribution from potential funders.
 There are many tips and tricks that Indiegogo shares with you along the way to make your crowdfunding attempt successful.
-Make sure that you make your app stand out and appealing from the get-go, and you are sure to get the funding you are looking for by using this well-known platform.
+Make sure that you make your app stand out from the crowd, and you’ll get the funding you are looking for.

 AppBackr is app-specific and only used for iPhone’s App Store and Google Play.
 This platform allows you to get funding for applications already developed and available to customers.
 It can also be used for the development of a new app.

-Backrs wishing to give funding for your app are told what your app is, what marketplace it is available on, what the money is going to be used for, and why they should fund your app.
-You get to set a goal that corresponds with how much money you need to raise for your app to start making money.
-When this goal is met, your Backrs will then start to earn money back.
+To get funding from AppBackr, first explain what your app is about, what marketplace is it for, and why they should fund your app.
+You get to set a goal that corresponds with how much money you need to raise for your app to start the process.
+When this goal is met, your Backrs will then start to earn money.

-When you reach your goal through the purchase of copies by your Backrs, you will get the funding you have requested delivered to your PayPal.
-You can then get to work in the developing and promoting of your product right away.
-When you start making money, you can pay your Backrs.
-If you don't reach your goal, no money is ever exchanged.
+When you reach the goal through the purchase of copies by your Backrs, you will get the requested funding delivered to your PayPal.
+You can then get to work in developing and promoting your product right away.
+When you start making money, you can pay your Backers.
+If you don’t reach your goal, no money is ever exchanged.

 The idea behind AppBackr is that your funders get to make money off of your product.
 When you start to make money, you pay them back more than what they had initially invested in your idea.
-After your Backrs are paid back their initial investment plus the amount of profit they have been promised, all the funds that come in go directly to you.
+After your Backers are paid back their initial investment plus the amount of profit they have been promised, you’ll start getting all the funds that come in.

-Kickstarter is a platform that is not app-specific.
 This is only open for campaign creation in the United States.
-It allows for you to take a creative approach to developing your app into something successful.
-Kickstarter is perfect for earning a small amount of funding that makes it ideal for apps.
+It allows you to take a creative approach to turn your app into something successful.
+Kickstarter is perfect for earning a crowdfunding app development.

 In the Kickstarter platform, you set a goal for how much money you need to get in order to adequately fund your app.
 When the goal is reached, Kickstarter takes 5%, Amazon takes 3-5% for credit card processing, and then you get the money.

-When crowd funders give you money on the Kickstarter platform, they do not get ownership in your product, and you do not have to give them any of your earnings.
-Through the rewards you offer these individuals they decide on whether or not they want to put their investment in you.
+When crowd funders give you money on the Kickstarter platform, they do not get ownership of your product, and you do not have to give them any of your earnings.
+Through the rewards you offer these individuals decide on whether or not they want to invest in your product.
 You get to decide which rewards you want to offer in exchange for funding.
 You should make sure that whatever you decide on is something that is interesting, exciting, and accessible.

-Kickstarter's main goal is your success.
+Kickstarter’s main goal is your success.
 You can review their training page to gain useful ideas on how to describe your app as well as what rewards funders respond to and how to promote your product.
-Because Kickstarter is not app specific, you have to opportunity for more prospective funders to see your development.
-However, with there being so many apps posted here, yours can get lost in the shuffle.
+Because Kickstarter is not app-specific, you have to apply for more prospective funders to see your development.
+However, with so many apps posted out there, yours can get lost in the shuffle.